yiyunhu/Prims-MST/README.md

-Prim's Algorithm for constructing a Minimum Spanning Tree(MST).# Prims-MST
+Prim's Algorithm for constructing a Minimum Spanning Tree(MST).
+Main logic in Plastic.java